NewYorkCityCouncil/councildown/README.md

 ### R Markdown

 The package includes an R Markdown template for writing Council reports.
-After installing the package, create a new report by choosing New &gt; R Markdown &gt; From Template &gt; City Council Report in RStudio.
+After installing the package, create a new report by choosing New \> R Markdown \> From Template \> City Council Report in RStudio.